zheref/ArticApp/README.md

 - Mocks for network and database data available only in development mode for the sake of previews **D**esign **D**riven **D**evelopment.

 ## Upcoming tasks
 [ ] Add proper unit tests for main artifacts
 [ ] Add some integration tests
 [ ] Add snapshot tests
-[ ] Enable main carousel on main screen for displaying favorites [ ] Allowing to download images to FS to provide availability while offline [ ] Enable users to see the piece of art in full screen.
+[ ] Enable main carousel on main screen for displaying favorites
+[ ] Allowing to download images to FS to provide availability while offline
+[ ] Enable users to see the piece of art in full screen